Adult Education Literacy Students

 The following is a list of the free courses we offer through our grants:

-• English as a Second Language (ESL) and Civics
+• Workplace English (English as a Second Language - ESL)

 • Internationally Trained Professionals (ITP) is a course for English Language Learners (ELLs) or others who have already completed a Bachelor's degree or professional credential from another country, and want to learn about getting a job or more education in the United States.

-• Career Pathways / Integrated Education and Training (IET) are job training classes in healthcare (nurse aid), business (payroll accounting), HVAC, IT (CompTIA A+), and many other jobs.
-These IET job training classes also teach English language and other academic skills.
+• Career Pathways / Integrated Education and Training (IET) are job training classes in electrocardiogram (EKG) technician, medical office professional (MOP), patient care technician (PCT) and many other jobs.
+These IET job training classes teach essential academic skills while preparing students for success in the workforce.

 Pre-requirements and information:

-• A valid, unexpired, current government-issued photo ID is required for all participants at registration (i.e., state driver's license, passport, state ID).
+• A valid, unexpired, current government-issued photo ID is required for all participants at registration (cannot be a limited term driver's license or ID)

 know before you go

-All students must present a government-issued, unexpired, valid picture ID (state driver's license, passport, state ID).
+All students must present a government-issued, unexpired, valid picture ID, such as a state driver’s license, REAL ID, U.S. passport, or state ID.

 Contact Us